mrkaskar/mrkaskar/README.md

 ## Hi there, welcome.
 I am kaskar! 👋

-This is my personal hobby github account - I hope to use this frequently.
-(Not my work accounts, which are private bitbuckets and gitlabs mostly)
+This is my personal github account - I hope to use this frequently.
+(This not not my usual work accounts, which are private bitbuckets and gitlabs mostly)

 - 🔭 I’m currently working on fullstack development for fun projects.
 - 🌱 I’m currently learning rust because other languages are boring and rust revives my deer programmer's soul back.